 NeJame Law is an established firm that has extensive knowledge and experience across various practice areas, including personal injury law.
 One of the most common cases we see within personal injury is car accident claims, which comes as no surprise—over 6 million car accidents occur in the United States every year.
 Florida has one of the highest traffic death rates per 100,000 residents, at 14.7, and in 2018 alone, there were 3,133 traffic fatalities.
 Car accidents often result in severe injuries and deaths, and these consequences are easily avoidable.
 Our Orlando car accident lawyers can be trusted to hold at-fault drivers responsible for negligence and support you during this challenging time.
 As a community-minded firm, we make sure to not just deliver optimal legal representation, but to put your needs and well-being first.

-Contact our team online or by phone at (407) 500-0000 today.
-We offer language services if you wish to communicate in a language other than English, such as Spanish.
-We offer 10% off attorney fees for personal injury cases.
+Contact our team filling out our online form or by phone at (407) 500-0000 today.
+We offer language services if you wish to communicate in a language other than English, such as Portuguese and Spanish.

 Establishing Negligence In Car Accidents

 The following factors may be considered negligence in car accidents: